Act for the Development of Tourism

 Article 39

-To meet the demands of the tourism industry and enhance the quality of tourism industry workers, the central administrative authority may organize training courses for tourism industry professionals.
+To meet the demands of the tourism industry and enhance the quality of the tourism industry workers, the central administrative authority may organize training courses for tourism industry professionals.
 The training costs may be covered by the trainees’ companies or organizations, or by the trainees themselves.

 Article 40

-The tourism industry may organize trade unions or establish other juristic person in accordance with applicable laws.
+The tourism industry may organize trade unions or establish other juristic persons in accordance with applicable laws.
 The operation of these organizations shall be subject to the supervision of the competent authorities for the related matters.

 Article 41